eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       mon:
         - date: 2017-10-09
           desc: 'SVG semantics'
-          assign: [ 'Continue your SVG work in Inkscape.' ]
-          other: [ 'Come prepared to bring your laptop to work on your data visualization in Inkscape.
+          assign: [ 'Continue your SVG work in Inkscape.
+Come prepared to bring your laptop to work on your data visualization in Inkscape.
 I will field questions throughout class.' ]
       wed:
         - date: 2017-10-11
           desc: 'Inkscape tips'
-          assign: [ 'Continue your SVG work in Inkscape.' ]
-          other: [ 'Come prepared to bring your laptop to work on your data visualization in Inkscape.
+          assign: [ 'Continue your SVG work in Inkscape.
+Come prepared to bring your laptop to work on your data visualization in Inkscape.
 I will field questions throughout class.' ]
       fri:
         - date: 2017-10-13
           desc: 'No Class: Fall Break'